vowywowy/homelab/README.md

 # Homelab Stack
-A media centric homelab stack with a little bit of monitoring & management.
+A media centric homelab stack with a little bit of monitoring and management.
 -
+---
-Comes with 9 containers and 7 networks:
+Comes with 9 containers and 6 networks:
 Application|Container| Networks
 -|-|-
 qBittorrent|qbittorrent|(son\|rad)-net